Alcohol-Free Drinks in Recovery: The Honest Answer

 Alcoholics Anonymous

-AA has no official position on whether drinking non-alcoholic beer constitutes a relapse or breaks sobriety.
-The organisation leaves this to individual conscience and group discussion.
+AA has not published a formal position on whether drinking non-alcoholic beer constitutes a relapse or breaks sobriety.
+Views vary between members, sponsors and groups, and the organisation leaves individual decisions to its members' conscience and their sponsors' guidance.

 AA's twelve-step approach emphasises complete abstinence from alcohol.
-Whether trace amounts in AF drinks count as 'alcohol' for these purposes remains contested.
+Whether trace amounts in AF drinks count as 'alcohol' for these purposes remains contested within the fellowship itself.

 Medical Guidance